Haleem

-Haleem or halim is a type of stew that is widely consumed in South Asia, the Middle East and Central Asia.
-Although the dish varies from region to region, it optionally includes wheat or barley, meat and lentils.
-It is made by slow cooking the meat in lentils and spices.
+Haleem or halim is a type of stew that is widely consumed in West Asia, Central Asia and South Asia.
+Although the dish varies from region to region, it optionally includes wheat or barley, dal, meat, and spices.
+It is made by slow cooking the meat in barley.
 It is served hot with flat breads or on its own.
-Popular variations of haleem include keşkek in Turkey, Tajikistan, Uzbekistan, Azerbaijan and northern Iraq; harisa in the Arab world and Armenia; halim in Afghanistan, Iran, West Bengal, Mauritius, Pakistan and Bangladesh; and Hyderabadi haleem in India.
+Popular variations of haleem include halim (in Iran, Afghanistan, West Bengal, Mauritius, Pakistan and Bangladesh); keşkek (in Turkey, Tajikistan, Uzbekistan, Azerbaijan and Northern Iraq); harisa (in the Arab world and Armenia); and Hyderabadi haleem (in India).